The Who Moved My Cheese? AI Awards!

 While many schools are happy to wax lyrical about their modern curriculum and environment, it’s clear that the number of… schools actually preparing their students to live in the year 2090 is close to zero.)

-Nov/2022 DeviantArt About turn ban on art for use in datasets…
+Nov/2022 DeviantArt DeviantArt about turn ban on art for use in datasets…

 Oct/2022 Matthew Butterick A typographer starts a class-action lawsuit against GitHub/Microsoft/OpenAI for using data during training (+ bonus Metallica/Napster throwback)